August 29, 2024

 Years at PA: 29

-For nearly three decades, Judy Wombwell has infused the Department of Theatre and Dance with passion and creativity.
-“Gorgeous, just gorgeous,” she praises as students mimic her dynamic dance moves in the Pan Athletic Center’s dedicated dance space, the Abbot Academy Dance Suites.
-Her teaching and generous affirmations have uplifted and inspired countless students, a few of whom have gone on to professional dance careers.
+For nearly three decades, Judy Wombwell has infused the Department of Theatre and Dance with innovation, creativity, and passion.
+“Gorgeous, just gorgeous,” she says, praising pupils during class in the Pan Athletic Center’s dedicated dance space.
+Her teaching has inspired countless students, a few of whom have gone on to professional dance careers, including Graham Johns ’14 who joined the Boston Ballet immediately after graduating from PA.

-Collaborations with other departments led to innovative courses and performances, such as Dance on Camera and shows at the Edinburgh Festival Fringe in Scotland.
+Collaborations with other departments led to innovative courses and shows, such as Dance on Camera, and student performances at the Edinburgh Festival Fringe in Scotland.
 Wombwell also directed Appalachian Spring and Dido and Aeneas, cherishing the opportunity to combine live music with dance.

 Portrait photography by Dave White